 The creek alluvium consists of sand layers that have been deposited by the stream channel over many years.
 Water is naturally stored in the pore spaces between the sand grains underground.
 These wells have been completed 50- to 60-feet deep in the saturated alluvium, tapping the subsurface aquifer that is then replenished by natural flows in East Plum Creek.
 Because the source of water is from surface runoff flowing into the creek, this water supply is considered renewable.

-The nine alluvial wells provide anywhere from 10 to 20 percent of the Town's water supply needs depending on overall system demands.
+The fourteen alluvial wells provide anywhere from 10 to 20% of the Town's water supply needs depending on overall system demands.
 Water from these alluvial wells is also processed through the Plum Creek Water Purification Facility.
-The amount of water produced by the alluvial wells depends on a number of factors, including the efficiency of the wells, the amount of stream flows available for recharging the aquifer, and the priority of Town's surface water rights.
-Approximately 658 million gallons of renewable water have been treated at the plant since its opening.
+The amount of water produced by the alluvial wells depends on a number of factors, including the efficiency of the wells, the amount of stream flows available for recharging the aquifer, and the priority of the Town's surface water rights.

 The Central Well Field consists of seven alluvial wells located in The Meadows development near East Plum Creek.
 As part of the Plum Creek Water Purification Facility project, seven well sites were identified for construction in two areas of the Central Well Field.
 The northern cluster of four wells near Atrium Drive were constructed in 2013 and 2014.
-The Plum Creek Alluvial Well Field Project is to construct the three remaining alluvial wells in the Central Well Field.
-These additional three wells, near the Meadows Parkway bridge, have been deemed necessary due to a projected water supply shortfall in summer 2016 as a result of increased population growth.
+The Plum Creek Alluvial Well Field Project constructed three alluvial wells in the Central Well Field, near the Meadows Parkway bridge.

-Alluvial wells are simply defined as wells constructed in the alluvium deposits of a stream (see diagram below).
+Alluvial wells are simply defined as wells constructed in the alluvium deposits of a stream.
 Since the water source for the alluvial wells is an alluvial aquifer recharged, in this case by East Plum Creek, the wells are classified as a renewable water source.
-Construction of these three alluvial wells began in December 2015 and will take approximately six months to complete.

-A need for a sustainable long-term water supply was identified in the Town’s Water Resources Strategic Master Plan.
-One of the major goals of that plan is to establish renewable, sustainable water supplies that account for 75 percent of the annual demand for water in Castle Rock by 2050.
+A need for a sustainable long-term water supply was identified in the Town's Water Resources Strategic Master Plan.
+One of the major goals of that plan is to establish renewable, sustainable water supplies that account for 75% of the annual demand for water in Castle Rock by 2050.